aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 options.LoadFilter = new CustomFilter();

-// Load a template file by passing file path as well as instance of LoadOptions class
+// Load a template file by passing the file path as well as the instance of LoadOptions class

 var book = new Aspose.Cells.Workbook(dir + "sample.xlsx", options);

 {{< /highlight >}}

 ### **Added FileFormatType.OTS Enumeration**
-Aspose.Cells 16.12.0 has added OTS entry to the FileFormatType enumeration in order to detect the format of OTS files.
+Aspose.Cells 16.12.0 has added an OTS entry to the `FileFormatType` enumeration in order to detect the format of OTS files.

-The following snippet make use of the FileFormatType.OTS.
+The following snippet makes use of the `FileFormatType.OTS`.

 **C#**